Oconostota: Background

+The Cherokee sued for peace however the governor refused, and detained the chiefs prisoners, marching them to Fort Prince George.
+Governor Lyttleton saw the necessity for peace.
+Occonostota, was the principal promoter of a war, and since would take ever opportunity to ambush those outside the safety of the fort, killing fourteen.
+Occonostota dispatched a squaw to Captain Coytmore, inviting him to a conference on the river bank.
+The Captain and two lieutenants met with Occonostota, who during the meeting, signaled Cherokee hidden in the bushes, and the officers were fired upon killing the Captain and wounding the two others who made it back to the fort.
+The order was made to place the thirty-two hostages in irons but while executing their orders a Cherokee stabbed one with a knife.
+The soldiers exasperated, fell upon them and killed them all.

-In February 1760 Oconostata led a retaliatory attack on Fort Prince George in South Carolina, where colonists had imprisoned 29 Cherokee chiefs seeking peace and then executed them.
+In February 1760 Oconostota led a retaliatory attack on Fort Prince George in South Carolina, where colonists had imprisoned 29 Cherokee chiefs seeking peace and then executed them.
 He defeated Col. Archibald Montgomery in Macon County in June 1760 at the Battle of Echoee, and later captured Fort Loudoun near the confluence of the Little Tennessee River and Tennessee River.
+The garrison received honorable terms from the Cherokees and upon their march homeward were attacked by the Indians and nearly all cut to pieces.

 Many histories state that Oconostota went to England in either 1730 or 1762, but he was not a member of either delegation.
 Even during years of tension, Oconostota worked to have diplomatic relations with the colonists.
 In an unusual honor, John Stuart, Superintendent of Indian Affairs in the Carolinas, sponsored Oconostota for membership in the exclusive St. Andrews Society of Charlestown, South Carolina, for which the headman was approved and received a certificate in 1773.

-Oconostota became the First Beloved Man of the Cherokee following the death of his cousin Attakullakulla, sometime around 1775-1777.
+Oconostota became the First Beloved Man of the Cherokee following the death of his cousin Attakullakulla, sometime around 1775–1777.
 His tenure was fraught with warfare and struggle, as the American Revolutionary War broke out.
 In 1780 both the towns of Chota and Tanasi were destroyed by American revolutionary forces during their rebellion against the British and their allies.